DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Mikel & Aiden - Combat (for now)
 - Enforce cohesion among the designers.
 We don't want extreme inconsistencies from designer to designer / area to area.
 - For the traversal areas, we will actually be laying them out in relation to the level's critical path.
 - For the combat areas, we are making small combat arenas.
-For right now, they will not be plugged into the critical
+For right now, they will not be plugged into the critical path right now.
+We will be making combat sections and, based on how they feel, we will plug them into the level later.

 Artists: